FMeinicke/QtRaw/README.md

 Substitute `<number_of_cpu_cores>` with the number of CPUs your PC has.
 If everything worked correctly, all Qt applications should be able to load and display raw camera files.

+> #### Note:
-This was tested with Qt 5.11.1 on a Windows 10 machine.
-I'll test if and how this procedure is applicable with the MSVC compiler as well.
+>This was tested with Qt 5.13.1 on a Windows 10 machine using MinGW 7.3.0 64-bit compiler.
+For 32-bit systems use the master branch instead.

 # Getting started
 The project contains a simple example application that was taken from one of the Qt Examples.
 It is basically a simplified version of the [imageviewer](https://github.com/qt/qtbase/tree/5.12/examples/widgets/widgets/imageviewer) example.
 The example shows how you can use a `QImageReader` object to read an image from a file: